JetBrains/kotlin-web-site/pages/contribute.md

  and follow the [instructions on how to contribute to the code](https://github.com/JetBrains/kotlin/blob/master/docs/contributing.md).

 You can help us by completing [open tasks](https://youtrack.jetbrains.com/issues/KT?q=tag:%20%7BUp%20For%20Grabs%7D%20and%20State:%20Open).
-Please stay in touch because we may have questions and comments on your changes.
+Please stay in touch with us because we may have questions and comments on your changes.
 Otherwise, we won't be able to incorporate them.

 ## Contribute to other libraries and create your own

 Kotlin ships with the standard library providing core capabilities and a number of additional (kotlinx) libraries that extend its functionality.
 Each kotlinx library is developed in a separate repo, has its own versioning and release cycle.

-If you want to contribute to the standard library, follow [the standard process for contributing]((https://github.com/JetBrains/kotlin/blob/master/docs/contributing.md)).
+If you want to contribute to the standard library, follow [the standard process for contributing](https://github.com/JetBrains/kotlin/blob/master/docs/contributing.md).

 If you want to contribute to a kotlinx library, follow the contribution process described for each library, such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/blob/master/CONTRIBUTING.md), and [ktor](https://github.com/ktorio/ktor/blob/master/CONTRIBUTING.md).